onefoursix/streamsets-sdk-advanced-kubernetes-deployment-examples/README.md

 This project provides an example of how to use the [StreamSets Platform SDK](https://docs.streamsets.com/platform-sdk/latest/index.html) to programmatically create a [Kubernetes Deployment](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Deployments/Kubernetes.html#concept_ec3_cqg_hvb) of [Data Collector](https://streamsets.com/products/data-collector-engine/) (SDC) using an Advanced Kubernetes configuration (as described in Step 2 [here](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Deployments/Kubernetes.html#task_xvp_g1n_jvb)) that includes a Kubernetes Service and Ingress, with HTTPS-based access to the deployed Data Collectors.
 This approach may be necessary if [Direct REST APIs](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Engines/Communication.html#concept_dt2_hq3_34b) must be used rather than [WebSocket Tunneling](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Engines/Communication.html#concept_hbg_fq3_34b).

 ### Prerequisites

+- A Python 3.6+ environment with the StreamSets Platform SDK v5.1+ module installed

 - The StreamSets Organization should have WebSocket communication disabled

 - An existing Kubernetes cluster with the ability to deploy an Ingress Controller.
 For this example I will use [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/) on Azure Kubernetes Service (AKS)